 Why doesn't every business use STP?

-These systems likely have limited posting functionality as well and won't be able to interface to multiple systems for the support of multiple payment methods and channels (check, ACH, card, online, mobile payments).
+Legacy systems likely have limited posting functionality and won't be able to interface to multiple systems for the support of multiple payment methods and channels (check, ACH, card, online, mobile payments).

 Getting started with straight-through processing